 All About Parliament

-What’s the difference between front and back bench?
+What’s the difference between UK frontbench and backbench MPs?

 About 90 MPs become Government Ministers.
 They consist of:-

-The Whips.
-The Chief Whip is a Conservative MP and the Deputy Chief Whip is a Liberal Democrat.
+- The Whips.
+The Chief Whip and the Deputy Chief Whip.
 They have a team of other MPs who act as whips for their respective parties.
 Their main function is to manage Parliament and the MPs who support the Government to see that the Government’s business goes through and that the Government wins the votes.

-All other MPs (except the Speaker and Deputy Speakers) are backbenchers.
+All other Members of Parliament (except the Speaker and Deputy Speakers) are backbenchers.